 MessagingStyle

-. - Android Auto receives “new notification” event from Android system and finds
+objects. - Android Auto receives the “new notification” event from the Android system

 MessagingStyle